 comparison to the world’s yoke, because of the grace of the Holy Spirit in

-our hearts giving us the desire and power to please Him.
+our hearts giving us power and desire to please Him.
 When we think of what

-He asks from us, we are to give Him everything.
+He has given us, we should give ourselves to Him.
 The Christian with the

 indwelling Holy Spirit has experienced a complete transformation.
 Over a

-period of years his life is slowly transforms into the image of Christ, “by
+period of years his life slowly merges with the image of Christ, “by

 the exertion of the power that He has even to subject all things to Himself”